/*

 <h3>What happened</h3>

 <p>You completed the shuttle, on the day you meant to, to the airport you meant to, with the airplane undamaged.
 Along the way, you accumulated a series of decisions that each cost you a small amount of margin.
 On this day, the margins held.
-On a different day — heavier weather, a more disrupted terminal flow, a second incursion on the second approach — the same decision pattern could have produced a significantly worse outcome.</p>
+On a different day (heavier weather, a more disrupted terminal flow, a second incursion on the second approach) the same decision pattern could have produced a significantly worse outcome.</p>

 <h3>ADM analysis</h3>

 <p>A pattern of small margin-erosion decisions is one of the classic accident precursors.
 The pilot who completes the flight with no single dramatic failure, but with four or five suboptimal choices stacked through the timeline, is the pilot most at risk of a sudden bad day.
-The Vision Jet community has specific after-action culture around this — type-rated instructors emphasize that the fast airplane punishes pilots for the habit of rationalizing small deviations.</p>
+The Vision Jet community has a specific after-action culture around this; type-rated instructors emphasize that the fast airplane punishes pilots for the habit of rationalizing small deviations.</p>

 <h3>What good judgment looks like here</h3>

 <p>The fix is not to fly more cautiously.
 It is to debrief honestly.
-A workmanlike shuttle with several small debits is not "almost the same as a clean shuttle" — it is a different flight, with a different risk profile, and it is worth sitting down with yourself and listing the specific moments where you could have taken the controller's tool, briefed the plate, or deferred the amendment.</p>
+A workmanlike shuttle with several small debits is not "almost the same as a clean shuttle."
+It is a different flight, with a different risk profile, and it is worth sitting down with yourself and listing the specific moments where you could have taken the controller's tool, briefed the plate, or deferred the amendment.</p>

 <h3>Key takeaway</h3>